edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 ### What do we need to optimize

+**Short term objectives:**
-1) Accuracy that need to be at least 98 percent for testing datasets.
+* Accuracy that need to be at least 98 percent for testing datasets.
-2) Real time feautre extraction methods in order to get 48 features rapidly and then use the ML model for inference.
-3) Define the Window size that is necessary for the inference in real time
-4) Get a test bed or contact the university to see if we can use their test bed.
+* Get the Jyputer notebook code and try it locally
+* Try with local tests with different ML frameworks.
+* Use the RFE method to produce the 25 column datasets.
+* Try Knn, SVM locally with the RFE25 dataset

+**Long term objectives:**
+* See if we need to write the DSP block in C++
+* We would like the run time to be fast, less care about memory
+* Objective to get the same 48 feature that we already have in the dataset
+* Window size requires optimization too.
+* Finally testbed